aws-samples/aws-waf-classic-workshop/docs/step-0.md

 # Step 0 - Deploy the Cloudformation Stacks

+In this step, you will deploy two CloudFormation templates required for the workshop.

-To run the lab, you will need to deploy the [WAF Security Automations Solution](https://aws.amazon.com/solutions/aws-waf-security-automations/) and a sample Web App that we'll use for testing.
+You will deploy the [WAF Security Automations Solution](https://aws.amazon.com/solutions/aws-waf-security-automations/) and a sample Web Application.
+The sample Web Application will be protected by the WAF.

 ## Deploy the WAF Security Automations Solution